Shaping Sustainability: MATC educates students who are building Milwaukee’s greener future.

 Melding Meaningful Work with Job Satisfaction

 “I find it very inspiring to see our graduates with associate degrees, technical diplomas and certificates enjoying job satisfaction, rather than just collecting a paycheck.
-They are doing something good for the environment and for society,” advises Jacobsen, citing the example of a student who landed a job at Rockwell Automation as the head of utility management Center for Energy Conservationfor the entire organization.
+They are doing something good for the environment and for society,” advises Jacobsen, citing the example of a student who landed a job at Rockwell Automation as the head of utility management for the entire organization.

 Because local companies are in need of LEED-accredited professionals, many students with degrees from other colleges and universities enroll at MATC for a second degree, specific credits or certifications that will make them more attractive job applicants.
 One of Jacobsen’s favorite stories is about a student who already had a degree in mechanical engineering.
 Initially unemployed when he enrolled at MATC, he later secured a position with Johnson Controls as a measurement verification specialist.
 Jacobsen says, “That student may very well climb the ladder of success due to his degree in mechanical engineering, but it was the MATC degree that got him his foot in the door.”